neon-JS/ogngatewaynet/README.md

 - `InitialRequest(): FlightDataDto[]`, which is sent from **client -> server**.
 The result contains all latest aircraft data of the last timespan (this timespan is configurable, see `GatewayOptions.MaxAgeSeconds` in _appsettings.json.default_).
+- `GetConfiguration(): {MaxAgeSeconds, EventsOnly, IntervalSeconds, FilterPosition, FilterRadius}`, which is sent from **client -> server**.
+The result contains some information about the server-configuration.

 ## License
 This code is licensed under the MIT-License (see _LICENSE.md_).